writethedocs/www/docs/conf/australia/2023/news/welcome.rst

 Sponsorship
 -----------

-We are planning to do similar sponsorship levels again this year as last year.
-In addition to the regular sponsorship levels, we have additional ways to sponsor our online events.
+Sponsorship levels will be consistent with last year.
 See our `sponsorship prospectus <https://www.writethedocs.org/conf/australia/2023/sponsors/prospectus/>`_ for all the options.

 We're always open to customisations on our sponsorships, especially given the new online format.